Q: What is an Medical First Responder or Emergency Medical Responder (EMR)?

 Q: What opportunities are available with an EMR certification?

-A: These certifications can be used to work and gain volunteer and patient care hours in many areas of the health care system, including Emergency Medical Services (EMS), working side-by-side with Emergency Medical Technicians (EMTs) and Paramedics responding to 911 calls with local ambulance companies, AmeriCare Ambulance and American Medical Response.
+A: These certifications can be used to work and gain volunteer and patient care hours in many areas of the health care system, including Emergency Medical Services (EMS), working side-by-side with Emergency Medical Technicians (EMTs) and Paramedics responding to 911 calls with a local ambulance company or right here on campus with UEMSA's First Aid Booths and Medical Response Unit (MRU) responding to 911 emergencies on campus!
 It is also possible to be a patient care technician in clinics, behavioral health facilities, drug treatment facilities, and other similar healthcare environments- including the USF Student Health Services Clinic on the Tampa campus!
-More information about volunteering in the clinic can be found here.

 Q: Is there any equipment or supplies that are needed for the EMR course?